rlb222/Perch-Edit-Pages-from-Dashboard/README.md

 ## Usage Quick overview
 1. Go to the Dashboard, a list of items and pages will be shown, Behind every Region item, the Region name is displayed
 2. Click a Page or an item to go to its Edit page.
+3. If an item name is 'item (no title=true in template for this item)', it means in the content template there was `no title='true'` defined.

 ## How to install -detailed